ttran2001/ttran2001.github.io/DockerComposeLab.md

 ![0](https://user-images.githubusercontent.com/87620828/201506625-0e673096-1d25-43ab-99db-a68c0be431eb.jpg)

 2. After the download is finish, click the accept button when te Service Agreement window pop up.
-3. Since the Docker needs priv
+3. Since the Docker needs privilege, we need to go into our powershell and install a file to make our Docker work.

 ## Installing WordPress via Docker

 Congrats, you just installed Docker!
 For the next step, we are going to install `WordPress via Docker`.
 This process is both easy and fast.
-Did not had any problems doing this step.
+Did not have any problems doing this step.

 1. Open your command prompt and type the following:
 - `docker compose --version` : Confirms that we downloaded the updated version